LiskArchive/lisk-legacy-docs/introduction.md

 It exposes an interface with specific features for getting or setting particular database entities and a raw handler to the database object so that any module can extend it for its own use.

 Find more details about the storage component in the dedicated [LIP](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0011.md).

-#### System

-The system component provides per-module system information.
-Each module is responsible for keeping the information up-to-date.

-It holds the variables and constants critical for the whole application, possibly affecting other modules.
-For now, those are: "os", "version", "wsPort", "httpPort", "minVersion", "protocolVersion", "height", "nethash", "broadhash" and "nonce".

 ## Get Involved